aditm/isbhstechwebsite/README.md

 isbhstechwebsite
 ================

-Website for International School of Bangkok's HS Tech Club
+Website for the International School of Bangkok's HS Tech Club